Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

-Figure~\ref{fig:email} compares the mean QCTs per operation of Cassandra and \name{} for fetching the \emph{overview of the mailbox} for all \num{150} users and fetching \num{10000} randomly selected \emph{individual emails}.
-For fetching of mailboxes, we cannot derive a difference between Cassandra and \name{} as query completion times are dominated by the transfer of metadata (up to \num{28465} rows).
-The rather large confidence interval result from the small number of operations (only \num{150} mailboxes) and huge differences in mailbox sizes, ranging from \num{35} to \num{28465} messages.
-When considering the fetching of individual messages, we observe an overhead of \unit{47}{\%} for \name{}'s indirection step, increasing query completion times from \num{103} to \ms{152}.
-Hence, we can provide compliance with \dhrs{} for email storage with a modest increase of \num{47}{\%} for fetching individual emails, while not increasing the time for generating an overview of all emails in the mailbox.
+Figure~\ref{fig:email}~(middle) compares the mean QCTs per operation of Cassandra and \name{} for fetching the \emph{overview of the mailbox} for all \num{150} users and fetching \num{10000} randomly selected \emph{individual emails}.
+For fetching of mailboxes, we observe overlapping, rather large confidence intervals resulting from the small number of operations (only \num{150} mailboxes) and huge differences in mailbox sizes , ranging from \num{35} to \num{28465} messages.
+While we cannot derive a definitive statement (at the \unit{99}{\%} confidence level) from these results, the mean QCTs for fetching the overview of a mailbox seem to suggest a notable yet acceptable overhead for using \name{}.
+When considering the fetching of individual messages, we observe an overhead of \unit{70}{\%} for \name{}'s indirection step, increasing QCTs from \num{97} to \ms{164}.
+Hence, we can provide compliance with \dhrs{} for email storage with a reasonable increase of \ms{67} for fetching individual emails and a likely increase in the time required for generating an overview of all emails in the mailbox in the order of \unit{28}{\%}.

+\textbf{IoT platform.} The Internet of Things (IoT) leads to a massive growth of collected data which is often stored in the cloud~\cite{henze_ipacs_2016,henze_cppl_2016}.
+Literature proposes to attach per-data item \dhrs{} to IoT data to preserve privacy~\cite{pasquier_data-centric_2016,pearson_sticky_2011,henze_cppl_2016}.
+To study the applicability of \name{} in this setting, we collected frequency and size of authentic IoT data from the IoT data sharing platform dweet.io~\cite{dweet_io}.
+Our data set contains \SI{1.84}{million} IoT messages of size \SI{72}{B} to \SI{9.73}{KB} from \num{2889} devices.
+To protect the privacy of people monitored by these devices, we replaced all payload information with random data.
+For each device, we uniformly at random assign one of the storage locations as \dhr{} for the collected data.

+In Figure~\ref{fig:iot}~(right), we depict the mean QCTs per operation of Cassandra and \name{} for retrieving the \emph{overview of all IoT data} for each of the \num{2889} devices as well as for accessing \num{10000} randomly selected \emph{single IoT messages}.
+The varying amount of sensor data that different IoT devices offer leads to a slightly varying QCT for fetching of IoT device data overviews, similar to mailbox fetching (see above).
+The overhead for adhering to \dhrs{} with \name{} in the IoT use case totals to \unit{41}{\%} for the fetching of a device's IoT data overview and \unit{57}{\%} for a single IoT message, corresponding to the \num{0.5} RTT added by the indirection layer.
+We consider these overheads still appropriate given the inherent private nature of most IoT data and the accompanying privacy risks which can be mitigated with \dhrs{}.